Smart Account Signers (Configuration)

 Removing a Compromised Key

-- Transaction Signers: Other admins sign to approve the removal
+If a key needs to be removed:- Transaction Signers: Other admins sign to approve the removal

 - Configuration Change: Remove the compromised key from smart account signers